DerrangedGadgeteer/DerrangedGadgeteer/DisorganizedNotes.md

 Idea: Use Something like PEEK which IS good to those temps.

 Problem: does PEEK even come in fabric?

+> Answer: Yes, and holy shit is it aspensive!

 Idea: Kevlar comes in fabric.
 And Kevlar is thermoplastic so it could concievably work.